Why You Should Choose Experiencing Over Insight (And Which Insights Are Actually Valuable)

 The truth about insights is that many don't resonate until the right conditions are present.

-There's advice we've heard for years that doesn't connect until the right wall is against our back (see: me and Buddhism).
+There's advice we've heard for years that doesn't connect until the right wall is against our back (see: me and Buddhism, and how it took about 18 years for me to return to it).

 2) Insights Often Excuse Us From Being Present For Experience